 Antidepressants change the chemical composition of the brain.
 However, care should be taken when recommending medication for pregnant women.
 Like many other drugs, antidepressants move across the placenta and have effects on the unborn baby.

-Currently, the treatments exist for category C, and D. SSRIs such as fluoxetine, sertraline, and citalopram are common recommendations.
+Currently, the treatments exist for categories C, and D. SSRIs such as fluoxetine, sertraline, and citalopram are common recommendations.
 TCAs, SNRIs, MAOIs, and other medications, such as bupropion, are also used.

 There are also concerns about poor neonatal adaptation, a set of symptoms in neonates whose mothers are exposed to SSRIs and SNRIs in the third trimester.
 These symptoms include tremors, jitteriness, seizures, feeding difficulties, excessive crying, and respiratory problems.
 For these reasons, it’s wise to seek treatment from professional physicians.

 Treating treatment for depression is critical for you and your baby’s health.
-At Mango Clinic, we help you cope with depression during pregnancy through a arrange of treatments.
-Book an appointment with Mango Clinic today.
+At Mango Clinic, we help you cope with depression during pregnancy through an arrangement of treatments.
+Contact us at Mango Clinic for depression treatment or click the banner below to book your appointment.